kstenerud/concise-encoding/cte-specification.md

 #### Base-10 Notation

-The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using optional `+` for positive and mandatory `-` for negative).
+The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using **OPTIONAL** `+` for positive and mandatory `-` for negative).
 The exponential portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
-Values should be normalized (only one digit to the left of the decimal point) when using exponential notation.
+Values **SHOULD** be normalized (only one digit to the left of the decimal point) when using exponential notation.

  * `6.411e+9` = 6411000000
  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

 Although there is technically no maximum number of significant digits or exponent digits for base-10 floating point notation, care should be taken to ensure that the receiving end will be able to store the value.
-For example, 64-bit ieee754 floating point values can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.
+For example, 64-bit ieee754 floating point values **CAN** represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 #### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
 The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
-The exponent's sign character can be omitted if it's positive.
-Values should be normalized.
+The exponent's sign character **CAN** be omitted if it's positive.
+Values **SHOULD** be normalized.

  * `0xa.3fb8p+42` = a.3fb8 x 2⁴²
  * `0x1.0p0` = 1

-To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation can only be used to represent binary float values that are supported by CBE (16, 32, 64-bit).
-A decoder must truncate binary float data that is too big to be represented in a CBE document, and inform the user about it.
+To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation **CAN** only be used to represent binary float values that are supported by CBE (16, 32, 64-bit).

 #### Special Floating Point Values

- * `@inf`: Infinity
+ * `inf`: Infinity
- * `-@inf`: Negative Infinity
+ * `-inf`: Negative Infinity
- * `@nan`: Not a Number (quiet)
+ * `nan`: Not a Number (quiet)
- * `@snan`: Not a Number (signaling)
+ * `snan`: Not a Number (signaling)

 #### Floating Point Rules

-**There must be one (and only one) dot character:**
+**There MUST be one (and only one) dot character:**

 | Value          | Notes              |
 | -------------- | ------------------ |